 You may get more than one of these treatments.

 Surgery sometimes can be used if the cancer has spread to your liver or lungs.
-In some cases, it can cure your disease.
+It may cure patients who have limited spread to those organs.
 But in others, it may only ease symptoms.

 After removing the part of your colon that has cancer, your surgeon may sew the ends of your intestines together so that stool can continue to pass through.
 You might get a colostomy, which attaches the end of your colon to an opening in your belly, where waste will leave your body.